AOSC-Tracking/bigsh0t/README.md

  * **File**: Path to file that will be used to store the analysis data.

+ * **Start Offset**: The offset into the stabilization file that corresponds to the start of this clip.
+Press the **Undo** button to set it from Shotcut timeline.
+For example, if you have a 30 second clip, split it into three clips of 10 seconds each, then the start offsets should be 0s, 10

  * **Interpolation**: Output quality.

  * **Analysis: Sample Radius**: The radius of the square that the stabilizer will sample.